kuszmaul/graveyard/README.md

       `MADV_FREE` over `MADV_DONTNEED`:
       https://kernelnewbies.org/Linux_4.5#Add_MADV_FREE_flag_to_madvise.282.29)
 - [ ] Where is that jitter comming from  in facebook?
-- [ ] buckets physical size should be computed, not stored (to save 8 bytes).

 - [ ] physical size should be 1 if logical size is 1.
 But we are
        putting the end-of-search sentinal in the last bucket.